tes/compoxure/README.md

 |Property|Description|
 ---------|------------
-cx-url|The url to call to get the content to put into the section matching the selector (specific to replacement). cx-cache-key|The key to use to cache the response (if blank it will use the cx-url to create a cache key) cx-cache-ttl|The time to cache the response (set to zero for no cache - defaults to 60s). cx-statsd-key|The key to use to report stats to statsd, defaults to cache-key if not set. cx-timeout|The timeout to wait for the service to respond. cx-no-cache|Explicit instruction to not cache when value value eval's to true, overrides all other cache instruction. cx-replace-outer|Whether to completely replace the outer HTML element.
+cx-url|The url to call to get the content to put into the section matching the selector (specific to replacement). cx-cache-key|The key to use to cache the response, if none provided compoxure will not cache. cx-cache-ttl|The time to cache the response. cx-statsd-key|The key to use to report stats to statsd, defaults to cache-key if not set. cx-timeout|The timeout to wait for the service to respond. cx-no-cache|Explicit instruction to not cache when value value eval's to true, overrides all other cache instruction (deprecated - compoxure no longer caches by default) cx-replace-outer|Whether to completely replace the outer HTML element.
 Overrides configuration in backend. cx-test|Use to test a string, it will parse the string and output that (e.g. change cx-url to cx-test to test) cx-ignore-404|If this call returns a 404 then dont pass it up and 404 the entire page, defaults to TRUE.